 Other 3rd Party Sponsors

-Students who plan to use a third party sponsor must submit a signed Third Party Agreement and a sponsor letter or purchase order to Student Business Services at least 10 days prior to the first day of each semester.
-The sponsor letter or purchase order must include the student’s eligible sponsorship amount for the given semester.
+Students who plan to use a third party sponsor must submit a signed Third Party Agreement and a sponsor letter or purchase order to Student Business Services at least 10 days prior to the due date of the term.
+The sponsor letter or purchase order must include the student's eligible sponsorship amount for the given semester.
 Students should contact their sponsor directly to receive a copy of the sponsor letter or purchase order.
 Please contact Student Business Services for more information about eligible sponsors and requirements.Third Party Sponsor Agreement